-A polvorón (From polvo, the Spanish word for powder, or dust) is a type of heavy, soft, and very crumbly shortbread made of flour, sugar, milk, and nuts.
+A polvorón (From polvo, the Spanish word for powder or dust) is a type of heavy, soft, and very crumbly shortbread made of flour, sugar, milk, and nuts.
 They come in a variety of shapes, colors, and flavors.
 As their name suggests, they are very crumbly.
 They also go extremely well with a nice tall glass of milk.

 Hojaldras de jamón y queso are a puff pastry stuffed with ham and cheese.
 They are also topped with sugar and are sometimes sold in a shape that resembles an empanada.
 They are sometimes also filled with ground meat, jalapeños, or pate.
-Nowadays they are usually sold in pizza-like triangles to eat on the go.
+Nowadays, they are usually sold in pizza-like triangles to eat on the go.

-Pan de coco, meaning coconut bread, are dense bread rolls made with grated coconut.
+Pan de coco, meaning coconut bread, is dense bread rolls made with grated coconut.
 They are less sweet than many of the other options on this list and are sometimes filled with coconut cream.
 They come in a variety of sizes and go great with a horchata.

 Hojaldras dulces are similar to their more savory counterparts but really knock up the sweetness up to 11.
-They are covered in sugar — either white or brown — and despite their already sweet taste are often enjoyed with honey or jam.
-They are extremely crumbly, and often enjoyed at breakfast.
+They are covered in sugar — either white or brown — and, despite their already sweet taste, are often enjoyed with honey or jam.
+They are extremely crumbly and often enjoyed at breakfast.

-Rosca de reyes, or king’s cake, is a seasonal pan dulce associated with the Three Kings who traditionally bring gifts to children in Mexico on Jan.
+Rosca de Reyes, or king’s cake, is a seasonal pan dulce associated with the Three Kings, who traditionally bring gifts to children in Mexico on Jan.
 6. Inside the pastry are two or three small plastic figures depicting baby Jesus.
 Finding the plastic figure in the pastry obliges one to offer up tamales on the day of Candlemas (Fiesta de la Candelaria) a Catholic festivity held Feb.
-2. The pastry itself is not overly sweet when compared to most other items on this list, but is topped with red, green, and yellow candied fruit.
-They are usually quite large, but in recent years bakeries have begun to sell them by the slice, or produce miniaturized versions.
+2. The pastry itself is not overly sweet when compared to most other items on this list but is topped with red, green, and yellow candied fruit.
+They are usually quite large, but in recent years, bakeries have begun to sell them by the slice or produce miniaturized versions.